near/stakewars-iii/challenges/challenge-summary.md

+This file contains an overview of the published and draft challenges for Stake Wars.
+We plan to release new challenges every few days, and this file will be constantly updated to include the new challenges tha are coming up.

 | ID                                                                       | Status    | Date published | Owner     | Description                                                                       | Max points       | Type     | Target network |
 | ------------------------------------------------------------------------ | --------- | -------------- | --------- | --------------------------------------------------------------------------------- | ---------------- | -------- | -------------- |
 | [001](https://github.com/near/stakewars-iii/blob/main/challenges/001.md) | Published | 2022-07-13     | OSA       | Create your Shardnet wallet & deploy the NEAR CLI.                                | \-               | Core     | Shardnet       |